amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 ```
 $ pgbench -i > /dev/null 2>&1
 $ pgbench -S -t 100000 --protocol=prepared
-pgbench (15devel)
-starting vacuum...end.
-transaction type: <builtin: select only>
-scaling factor: 1
-query mode: prepared
-number of clients: 1
-number of threads: 1
-maximum number of tries: 1
-number of transactions per client: 100000
-number of transactions actually processed: 100000/100000
-number of failed transactions: 0 (0.000%)
+...
 latency average = 0.031 ms
 initial connection time = 9.686 ms
 tps = 32234.211200 (without initial connection time)
 ```

-So the latency average for query `SELECT abalance FROM pgbench_accounts WHERE aid = ?` is 0.031 ms when performed using parameterized query protocol versus 0.058 when using simple protocol.
+So the latency average for query `SELECT abalance FROM pgbench_accounts WHERE aid = ?` is 0.031 milliseconds when performed using the parameterized query protocol versus 0.058 when using the simple protocol.

-Even more CPU cycles are saved if the `EXECUTE` step is able to use a plan that is also cached, instead of building it from scratch for that particular execution.
 The decision of whether or not to use a cached plan is made by the plancache module present in the backend that is involved in the processing of the `EXECUTE` statement.
 The way it does that is by keeping track of and comparing the costs of two types of